nixiy/ExifCropFrame/README.md

 - Easy image loading via drag & drop or file selection
 - Automatic Exif data extraction and visual display
+- Optional frame addition (can be used as a cropping-only tool)
 - Customizable text color and background color
 - Image cropping with various aspect ratios (21:9, 16:9, 1:1, etc.)
 - Beautiful modern UI design